Psychological counselling

 Where else can you find help?

-The quickest way to get help outside the university is to ask your family physician for condition assessment, initial treatment recommendations and a referral to psychological counselling, if needed.
+The quickest way to get help outside the university is to ask your family doctor for a condition assessment, initial treatment recommendations, and a referral to psychological counselling, if needed.

 UT Counselling Centre main page